DenTelezhkin/DTCollectionViewManager/README.md

 `DTCollectionViewManager` is built on some conventions.
 For example, your cell needs to have reuseIdentifier that matches the name of your class, XIB files need to be named also identical to the name of your class(to work with default mapping without customization).
 However when those conventions are not followed, or something unexpected happens, your app may crash or behave inconsistently.
 Most of the errors are reported by `UICollectionView` API, but there's space to improve.

-And so, starting with 6.3.0 release, `DTTableViewManager` as well as `DTCollectionViewManager` and `DTModelStorage` now have dedicated anomaly analyzer, that tries to find inconsistencies and programmer errors when using those frameworks.
-It detects stuff like missing mappings, inconsistencies in xib files, and even unused events.
+ `DTTableViewManager` as well as `DTCollectionViewManager` and `DTModelStorage` now have dedicated anomaly analyzers, that try to find inconsistencies and programmer errors when using those frameworks.
+They detect stuff like missing mappings, inconsistencies in xib files, and even unused events.
 By default, detected anomalies will be printed in console while you are debugging your app.
 For example, if you try to register an empty xib to use for your cell, here's what you'll see in console:

 ```
 ⚠️[DTCollectionViewManager] Attempted to register xib EmptyXib for PostCell, but this xib does not contain any views.